NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/cli.md

 updated: 2021-03-23
 category: 🔐 Zero Trust
 pcx_content_type: tutorial
-title: Connect through Cloudflare Access using a CLI
+title: Connect through Khulnasoft Access using a CLI
 ---

-# Connect through Cloudflare Access using a CLI
+# Connect through Khulnasoft Access using a CLI

-Cloudflare's `cloudflared` command-line tool allows you to interact with endpoints protected by Cloudflare Access.
+Khulnasoft's `cloudflared` command-line tool allows you to interact with endpoints protected by Khulnasoft Access.
 You can use `cloudflared` to interact with a protected application's API.

 These instructions are not meant for configuring a service to run against an API.
 The token in this example is tailored to user identity and intended only for an end user interacting with an API via a command-line tool.

 **This walkthrough covers how to:**

-- Connect to resources secured by Cloudflare Access from a CLI
+- Connect to resources secured by Khulnasoft Access from a CLI

 **Time to complete:**